-When the railroad came Swink moved his trading post to the present Rocky Ford site.
-He experimented with growing watermelons and by 1891 he was growing and shipping as much as 300 tons per year.
+When the railroad came, Swink moved his trading post to the present Rocky Ford townsite.
+He experimented with growing watermelons, and by 1891, he was growing and shipping as much as 300 tons per year.

-In 1895 the first train car load was shipped to St Louis as an experiment.
-The following year 1896 several train car loads were shipped out East, marking the beginning of the shipping Rocky Ford Cantaloupes to out of state markets.
-Within a short time Rocky Ford Cantaloupes were being shipped as far a New York and started appearing on menus of New York’s finest restaurants.
-They soon became known around the world as the World FamousRocky Ford Cantaloupe.
+In 1895, the first train carload of Rocky Ford Cantaloupe was sent to St. Louis in a successful experiment with out-of-state shipping.
+The following year, several loads were shipped to the East Coast.
+Within a short time, Rocky Ford Cantaloupes were being shipped as far away as New York and started appearing on menus of the city’s finest restaurants.
+They soon became known as World Famous Rocky Ford Cantaloupe.

 In 2011, The Rocky Ford Growers Association™ was formed to protect Rocky Ford Cantaloupe farmers and the consumers who love the sweet and juicy melons they grow.
 Rocky Ford Growers Association™ member farms must produce melons within the boundaries of the Rocky Ford growing region: Otero County and Crowley County south of the Colorado Canal.